ql-io/ql-io.github.com/source/_posts/2012-03-12-build-your-own-apis.md

       "tweets": "{tweets}"
     } via route '/search?q={keyword}' using method get;

 With this route, you can use `http://{host}:{port}/search?q={your keyword here}` to run the script.
-Try this route at [http://ql.io/search?q=
+Try this route at [http://ql.io/search?q=ql.io](http://ql.io/search?q=ql.io).

 ## Similar but Different

 There are other ways to parameterize routes.
 Let's say, you would like to provide the following resources to client apps.

-1. `http://{host}:{port}/item/location?itemid={itemid}` with method `GET`: Retrieve geo-location for a given an item id.
+1. `http://{host}:{port}/item/location?itemid={itemid}` with method `GET`: Retrieve geo-location for a given item id.
 2. `http://{host}:{port}/item/location?keyword={keyword}` with method `GET`: Given a keyword, find matching items, and then find and return their geo-locations.
 3. `http://{host}:{port}/item/location?itemid={itemid}&keyword={keyword}` with method `GET`: Given a keyword and item ID, find geolocatons of all items matching the keyword, and also for the item ID.
 Such a response may be useful when you want to show locations of a given items, but also other items that match the keyword.

-Notice all the routes given above have the same HTTP method `GET` and the same path `/item/location` but differ in query parameters.
+Notice all the routes above have the same HTTP method `GET` and the same path `/item/location` but differ in query parameters.
 But as the aggregation logic may be different for each of these scripts, you can define three different scripts for the same path.

 Here is a route for `/item/location?itemid={itemid}`